ooni/spec/backends/th-007-nwcth.md

 an HTTP client, the test helper follows any possible redirection from the input URL.
 This step also includes discovering HTTP/3 endpoints.
-We discover such endpoints using `Alt-Svc`.
-In the future, we should also consider using DNS SVCB for this task.
+We discover them using `Alt-Svc`.
+In the future, we should also consider using DNS SVCB.

 This HTTP client will use the `accept`, `accept-language`, and `user-agent` headers provided by the client in the